urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 ???

-* Show babel config in webpack.config.js
+* Show babel config in rollup.config.js and babel.config.json
 * Show `class` definitions in final build with and without `IE10` in the browser list to demonstrate transpiling.